 Director of the Scientific and Medical Network from 1986-2000.
 He is now Programme Director and continues to edit the Review.
 He is author and editor of over a dozen books, most recently ‘Radical Prince: the Practical Vision of the Prince of Wales’, ‘Science, Consciousness and Ultimate Reality’ ‘A New Renaissance’ and ‘The Protein Crunch’ (with Jason Drew).
 He is a Fellow of the International Futures Forum, Chief Consultant of Character Scotland, President of Wrekin Trust and a former President of the Swedenborg Society.
 He was educated at Eton and the Universities of St Andrews and Cambridge.
 After a spell in merchant banking, he spent a number of years teaching modern languages and philosophy at Winchester College.

-Educated at Trinity College Dublin and the Kings Inns.
-Spent two decades working in business before realising an earlier ambition in being called to the Irish bar in 1987 Jacqueline runs the SMN Irish Group and since joining the Board has taken on the responsibility for co-ordinating the national and local groups.
+Educated at Trinity College Dublin and the Kings Inns, Jacqui spent two decades working in business before realising an earlier ambition in being called to the Irish bar in 1987.
+Jacqueline runs the SMN Irish Group and since joining the Board has accepted the portfolio for national and local groups.
 Her reasons for joining the Network:

 “I am an enthusiastic member of SMN because I have found that its academic range and its ethos exactly correspond to my personal intellectual interests and approach.
 I have found within it a milieu which combines intellectual rigour with openmindedness and good fellowship, almost a spiritual home.”